idowuseyi/idtech/IDTECH/projects/web_development/readme.md

 Your personal styling must be the last styling in the heaer file.
 I.e it must come after the boostrap style.

+### Bootstrap Container

+Container help to hold elements in a design.
+They are basic building block.
+It helps you to styleor pad or center out your content.
+A container can contain anything.
+A container can be default i.e block.
+For this maxwidth changes with responsiveness whilethecontainer maintaining the padding and all.
+It allows everything inthe container to be totally responsive relative to the size of the viewport.

+Fluid container: This type of container adapt to the 100% of the view port.